Blazemeter/taurus/docs/Reporting.md

     browser-open: start  # auto-open the report in browser, possible values are "start", "end", "both", "none"
     bulk-size: 5  # send data each n-th second
     timeout: 5  # connect and request timeout for BlazeMeter API
+    proxy:  # if bza should be accessed through proxy
+      address: http://127.0.0.1:8080  # proxy server address
+      username: user  # username and password if basic authentication is used on proxy server
+      password: 12345
 ```